Everest Three Passes trek

 FAQs

-The Everest Three Passes Trek with EverTrek costs between £2,600 and £2,700, depending on your chosen departure date and group size.
-This includes return flights from Kathmandu to Lukla, all accommodation, meals during the trek, permits (including Sagarmatha National Park and TIMS), and full support from our experienced local guides and porters.
+The Everest Three Passes Trek with EverTrek costs between £2,250 and £2,350, depending on your chosen departure date and group size.
+This includes all accommodation, meals during the trek, permits (including Sagarmatha National Park and TIMS), and full support from our experienced local guides and porters.
 It’s our most epic Everest adventure, ideal for those looking to go beyond Base Camp.

 This trek is classed as challenging and is best suited to trekkers with a good base level of fitness and prior hiking or trekking experience.
 Expect 5–8 hours of trekking per day, with some long and steep ascents, high passes, and rough terrain.